Abhishek-A2077/Fake_News_Detection/README.md

 # Fake News Detection using Machine Learning

 ## Introduction
-This repository contains a comprehensive project for detecting fake news using machine learning techniques and various natural language processing techniques.
-The project includes data analysis, model training, and a web application for real-time fake news detection.
-The machine learning model is designed to classify news articles as either real or fake based on their content.
+This repository presents a detailed project aimed at detecting fake news using machine learning and natural language processing (NLP) techniques.
+The project covers data preprocessing, model training, and the development of a web-based application for real-time fake news classification.
+The machine learning model is trained to determine whether a news article is genuine or fabricated based on its textual content.

 ## Problem Definition
-We aim to develop a machine learning program to identify when a news source may be producing fake news.
-The model will focus on identifying fake news sources, based on multiple articles originating from a source.
-Once a source is labeled as a producer of fake news, we can predict with high confidence that any future articles from that source will also be fake news.
-Focusing on sources widens our article misclassification tolerance, because we will have multiple data points coming from each source.
+The objective of this project is to create a machine learning system capable of identifying sources that frequently produce fake news.
+By analyzing multiple articles from a given source, the model can classify the source as reliable or unreliable.
+Once a source is flagged as a producer of fake news, future articles from that source can be predicted with high confidence to also be fake.
+This approach leverages multiple data points per source, reducing the likelihood of misclassifying individual articles.

-The intended application of the project is for use in applying visibility weights in social media.
-Using weights produced by this model, social networks can make stories that are highly likely to be fake news less visible.
+The ultimate goal of this project is to assist in improving content visibility on social media platforms.
+By assigning visibility weights based on the model's predictions, social networks can suppress the spread of articles that are likely to be fake, thereby promoting more reliable information.

 ## Project Structure
 The repository is organized into the following directories and files: